 Finally, we’ll head to the right bank, over the Pont de Pierre bridge: this leafy district includes the Botanical Gardens and a waterfront park with an unforgettable view of the river and the historical façades on the opposite side.
 There are some surprises, too: a blue lion on Place Stalingrad, Caserne Niel, and Chaban-Delmas bridge.

-For Bordeaux is not averse to contemporary architecture, as demonstrated by its three most recent constructions, the Jacques Chaban-Delmas bridge, La Cité du Vin and Bordeaux Métropole Arena, that join other modern features of the city such as the County Court, the Mama Shelter hotel, the winery at Château Les Carmes Haut Brion, the new Matmut Atlantic Stadium…
+For Bordeaux is not averse to contemporary architecture, as demonstrated by its recent constructions, the Jacques Chaban-Delmas bridge, La Cité du Vin, Arkéa Arena, the MECA, that join other modern features of the city such as the County Court, the Mama Shelter hotel, the winery at Château Les Carmes Haut Brion, the new Matmut Atlantic Stadium…